Andrey-Prikupets/RC/R9M_Relay/readme.md

 # PPM-PXX R9M Relay

-RC Relay takes signal from PPM receiver and sends it to FrSky R9M module.
+RC Relay takes PPM signal from receiver and sends it to FrSky R9M module via PXX protocol.
+It supports up to 8 channels due to PPM protocol limitations.

 The project was inspired by [PPMtoPXXArduino](https://github.com/MichaelCWarren/PPMtoPXXArduino) project from where I borrowed most of CPPM and PXX handling code.

 ## Features